rickydodd/SIT315/README.md

 ### [/Module1/Task1.4D.cpp](/Module1/Task1.4D.cpp)
-I modified the interrupt-driven Arduino program to make use of bitwise operations; an interrupt timer that switches the on-board LED on, and then off, every 1MHz (1 second); and a pin change interrupt to allow for additional interrupts beyond those supported by external interrupts.
+I modified the interrupt-driven Arduino program to make use of bitwise operations; an interrupt timer that switches the on-board LED on every 1MHz (1 second), followed by turning off every 1MHz; and a pin change interrupt to allow for additional interrupts beyond those supported by external interrupts.

 #### What did I learn from creating this program?
 Reading documentation is vitally important.
-Once you leave the domain of what you know, documentation becomes more and more vital, and this rings especially true for lower-level programming where specific registers have very defined purposes, and their binary contents have a meaning defined by their microarchitecture.
+Once you leave the domain of what you know, documentation becomes more and more vital, and this rings especially true for lower-level programming where specific registers have very defined purposes (defined and facilitated by their microarchitecture), and these register's binary "contents" have a meaning defined by their microarchitecture.